-Watch the video below or scroll down to read the blog to find out more
+Watch the video below or scroll down to read more

 Here’s what I shared in the video:

 Back when I created the video I was in the process of creating some introductory training content for what was then a new membership site and I’d got my video kit all set up ready to do just that.

-The membership was built around a pathway called “The 5 Stages of a Successful Heart-Centred Business” which enables me to take members on a journey from joining the membership through the stages to creating a genuinely successful and sustainable, heart-centred business, without compromising their values or integrity.
+The membership was built around a pathway called “The 5 Stages of a Successful Heart-Centred Business” which enables me to take members on a journey from joining the membership through to creating a genuinely successful and sustainable, heart-centred business.

 The next step of the plan was to create an introductory video training to talk people through these five stages of business, and share the things that I think are important to know and think about when it comes to starting and running a small business.

 So far so good – Except I got stuck.
 Particularly on the first day I just didn’t seem to be getting any real momentum.
 I’d spent a day beforehand planning out what I wanted to say in the videos, but by the end of the day, I didn’t feel I’d made any progress, and was feeling incredibly frustrated.

 I didn’t see what was happening until I went for a walk the next morning and realised that the reason I was getting stuck was because I had slipped back into some old perfectionist tendencies and that I had forgotten a very, very important mantra, which I leaned on very heavily during my first two years in business…

 “Good enough is perfect”